snitkdan/consistent-hashing-lab/README.md

 **Hint**: Try to simplify the problem into dealing with specific slices.

-**Q**: If the number of times we hashed to create slices goes towards infinity, what would we expect to see in the distribution of keys among servers?
-What are some potential problems with this load balancing scheme?
+**Q6**: If the number of times we hashed to create slices goes towards infinity, what would we expect to see in the distribution of keys among servers?
+**Q7**: What are some potential problems with this load balancing scheme?

 ## Reflection questions
-* What are some benefits/drawbacks when increasing the number of times that you hash the server name?
+**Q8**: What are some benefits/drawbacks when increasing the number of times that you hash the server name?
-* How might you balance the workload on a distribution in which some keys were a lot more popular than other keys?
+**Q9**: How might you balance the workload on a distribution in which some keys were a lot more popular than other keys?
-* How might you balance the workload if it was changing over time question?
+**Q10**: How might you balance the workload if it was changing over time question?
 That is, some keys are popular at some times and others at other times.

 ## Grading
 Since the testing framework is provided to you, we will just download the files related to the load balancers you implement and run them on a clean copy of the testing framework.
 If you need to implement any helper functions for the labs, either implement them in the load balancer or inside utils.py.